 Paying off a loan, also known as a liability, from cash flow increases your net worth by decreasing an amount you owe.

 Saving money, setting it aside into an account increases your net worth, increasing the amount you own.

-A great first goal as you’re starting out is to have a positive net worth, to own more than you owe.
+Maybe you are a business owner and can relate this to keeping the balance sheet in the positive.
+A great first goal as you’re starting out is to be in the positive, to own more than you owe.

 Example 1: GRADUAL

-This is probably the most common way to increase your net worth.
+This is probably the most common way to increase this.